Central Scheduling & Event Guideline

 Event Scheduling– For the best outcome of your event these guidelines must be followed.

-Large/Special Events- Capacity of >150 and/or with a significance amount risk, production, or use of resources.
+Large/Special Events- Capacity of >150 and/or with a significance amount of risk, production, or use of resources.

 University Schools and Departments- Official university entities Sponsoring or Co-Sponsoring an event with approval of the Dean or Department Head (Director).
 The main function of these sponsored events are for student learning, programs, and recruitment, institutional business, and faculty/staff development.